 The Pavement Rating Asset Type enables length-based Assessment of Pavement.
 Inspectors record the severity and extent of Road Conditions.
 These extent ratings vary from one (1) being the optimum to five (5) being sub optimal.
 These Rating data are collected using arbitrary lengths based on where the Condition of the Road changes.

 The data entered into RAMM and Summarised to Treatment Lengths are used in the dTIMS and RAMM Works Selection process.

 You use RAMM Graphs to display your RAMM data in graphical form.
-You can display inventory, condition and other details in a variety of formats.
-Condition graphs are particularly useful for Pavement Rating Assessment.
+Inventory, condition and other details display in a variety of formats.
+Condition graphs are useful for Pavement Rating Assessment.
 For a condition item such as Roughness, you select the parameter which you want to summarise such as NAASRA average or length and the category and sub category for display.